-Prinsted is a desirable hamlet situated on the upper reaches of Chichester Harbour and is less than one mile from the station, which connects the village with surrounding towns, including Gatwick, London Victoria and Southampton.
-There are also a farm shop, Co-op, pharmacy and church.
-Southbourne is also served by Bourne Community College and Southbourne Primary School.
+Prinsted is a desirable hamlet on the upper reaches of Chichester Harbour with wonderful countryside and farmland.
+It adjoins the popular West Sussex village of Southbourne and is less than one mile from the station, which connects the village with surrounding towns, including Gatwick, London Victoria and Southampton.
+Southbourne also has a farm shop, Co-op, pharmacy, church and is served by Bourne Community College and Southbourne Primary School.
 Further facilities can be found in Emsworth and Chichester which are linked by road on the A259.
-Surrounding Prinsted has wonderful countryside and farmland

 Many people move to Emsworth to enjoy the best of town, country and coastal life.
 It was once a fishing village that was known for boatbuilding, rope making and oyster farming.
 Many of these traditions are long gone, but Emsworth has retained much of its old-fashioned charm.The many artists who live and work here throw open their studio doors to show their work at the annual Emsworth Art Trail while the Emsworth Horticultural Society holds an annual fair over the August Bank Holiday, which includes demonstrations of ancient crafts such as glass blowing, wood turning, falconry and beekeeping.